act early! screen early! - rasing awareness for pre-eclampsia 2021

 Partners and supporters

-We warmly thank the following patient – and parent organisations for supporting the campaign worldwide (in alphabetic order):
+Our thanks go to the following patient – and parent organisations for supporting this campaign worldwide in 2021